Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Numerical Result

 \section{Numerical Result}

 The approach to construct entropy stable flux \eqref{finalESflux} is generic and robust as it can work with richly available any entropy conservative $\mathbf{F}^*$ and any non-oscillatory $\mathbf{F}^s$ fluxes.
 Entropy conservative fluxes for large class of hyperbolic systems can be found in \cite{LeFloch2002,Ismail2009,Fjordholm2012,DUAN2021110136,Chandrashekar2013,Winters201672} whereas non-oscillatory fluxes can be chosen from \cite{Shu1997,liu1994weighted,biswas2018accuracy,jiang1996efficient,Sabana,HARTEN1983357,ZhangTVD,Zhang2011,borges2008improved}.
 In the following, several numerical tests are presented to demonstrate the accuracy and non-oscillatory capability of entropy stable schemes using various combinations.
-Precisely, we choose following setting to construct entropy stable non-oscillatory fluxes and obtain the computational results: \\ {\bf Entropy conservative fluxes:} We choose entropy conservative flux $\mathbf{F}^*$ given in \cite{Tadmor1987, LeFloch2002}.
-In particular, we use the forth order entropy conservative flux
+Precisely, we choose following setting to construct entropy stable non-oscillatory fluxes and numerical computations: \\ {\bf Entropy conservative fluxes:} We choose entropy conservative flux $\mathbf{F}^*$ given in \cite{Tadmor1987, LeFloch2002}.
+In particular, we use following second, fourth and sixth order entropy conservative fluxes